ilbers/isar/RECIPE-API-CHANGELOG.md

 incompatible with how Debian selects dependencies.
 It is therefore necessary to only enable `KERNEL_LIBC_DEV_DEPLOY` for a single kernel in case multiples are configured via `KERNEL_NAMES`.

+### Allow setting Rules-Requires-Root

+Recipes based on the `debianize` class can now set the `DEBIAN_RULES_REQUIRES_ROOT` variable to control the value of the `Rules-Requires-Root` setting in the `debian/control` file.
+If this variable is unset (the default), `Rules-Requires-Root` will not be added.
+Otherwise, `Rules-Requires-Root` will be added and set to the value of the variable.